Florida Tint Exemption

 Complete the Online Application

-Our application collects your information and existing medical documentation for our licensed Florida physician to review against §316.2954 requirements.
+Our application collects your information and existing medical documentation for independent, appropriately licensed clinicians to review against §316.2954 requirements.
 You'll provide:

 • Your name, email, and phone number